 “I am afraid,” Willard admitted.

-“But you don’t have to show it,” Rachael said, “Remember General Wild Bill Buffalo.”
+“But you don’t have to show it,” Rachael said, “Remember General Wild Bill Bison.”

-“Yeah, well, if it comes any closer, I’m gone,” Willard cautioned, “Wild Bill Buffalo or not.”
+“Yeah, well, if it comes any closer, I’m gone,” Willard cautioned, “Wild Bill Bison or not.”

 Sally’s friends, all assumed non-threatening stances and waited to see what the big would do.